seasky002002/Strandscript/README.md

                                mismatch<cutoff (default: 0.2)
 -h                           this help message

-If you have added *** scripts to Shell searching path ($PATH), please use the command "step2-flip.pl -o test/ -in new_OncoChip.csv -map OncoChip.map -ped OncoChip.map -c 0.2" instead.
+If you have added Strandscript to Shell searching path ($PATH), please use the command "step2-flip.pl -o test/ -in new_OncoChip.csv -map OncoChip.map -ped OncoChip.map -c 0.2" instead.